 The students are curious to learn new things and they have satisfactory subject knowledge.
 They were involved in laboratory assignments with great zeal.
 Coming from very under privileged backgrounds, these courses are benefitting them by giving skill based education which will improve their financial status by providing good job opportunities in the Food industry.
-It lays out a for girls to feel empowerment as women.
+It lays out a empowerment as women.

-Hasan Kamal

-Director, Hamdard Vocational Knowledge Centre, Jamia Hamdard
+Hasan Kamal Director, Hamdard Vocational Knowledge Centre, Jamia Hamdard